unitto1/nohi/README.md

 _NOHI - it's an abbreviation from Not Only Human-friendly IDs_

-The main idea of this library and command-lite tool is to provide easy and performant way to generate useful sensitive data such a Human-friendly ID, password, etc.
+The main idea of this library and command-line tool is to provide easy and performant way to generate useful sensitive data such a Human-friendly ID, password, etc.

 ## Requirements